Worshipful Company of Stationers and Newspaper Makers: History

-Members of the company could, and mostly did, document their ownership of copyright in a work by entering it in the "entry book of copies" or the Stationers' Company Register, though this entry was not a necessity for the holding of a copyright.
+Members of the company could, and mostly did, document their ownership of copyright in a work by entering it in the "entry book of copies" or the Stationers' Company Register.
 The Register of the Stationers' Company thus became one of the most essential documentary records in the later study of English Renaissance theatre.
 (In 1606 the Master of the Revels, who was responsible until this time for licensing plays for performance, acquired some overlapping authority over licensing them for publication as well; but the Stationers' Register remained a crucial and authoritative source of information after that date too.)
-To be sure, enforcement of the rules was always a challenge, in this area as in other aspects of the Tudor/Stuart regime; and plays and other works were sometimes printed surreptitiously and illegally.
+Enforcement of such rules was always a challenge, in this area as in other aspects of the Tudor/Stuart regime.
+Works were often printed surreptitiously and illegally, and this would remain a subject of interest to both the Company and the government into the modern period.

 In 1603, the Stationers formed the English Stock, a joint stock publishing company funded by shares held by members of the company.
-This profitable business gained many patents of which the richest was for almanacks including Old Moore's Almanack.
-The business employed out-of-work printers and disbursed some of the profit to the poor.
+This profitable venture gave the Company a monopoly on printing certain types of works, including almanacs, prayer-books, and primers, some of the best-selling works of the day.
+By buying and holding shares in the English Stock (which were limited in number), members of the company received a nearly guaranteed return each year.
+The English Stock at times employed out-of-work printers, and disbursed some of the profit to the poor and to those reliant on the Company's pensions.
+When a printer or bookseller who held a share died, it might often pass to another relation, most often his widow.

-In 1606, the company bought Abergavenny House in Ave Maria Lane and moved out of Peter's College.
-The new hall burnt down in the Great Fire of 1666 along with books to the value of about £40,000.
-It was rebuilt and its present interior is much as it was when it reopened in 1673.
-The Court Room was added in 1748 and in 1800 the external façade was remodelled to its present form.
+In 1611, the company bought Abergavenny House in Ave Maria Lane and moved out of Peter's College.
+The new hall burnt down in the Great Fire of 1666, along with most of its contents, including a great number of books.
+The Company's clerk, George Tokefeild, is said to have removed a great number of the Company's records to his home in the suburbs—without this act, much of the Company's history before 1666 would have been lost.
+It was rebuilt by 1674, and its present interior is much as it was when it reopened.
+The Court Room was added in 1748, and in 1800 the external façade was remodelled to its present form.